-Figure 12 shows the TCP throughput when the length of up-time interval is changed for one link while the other link is persistent.
+Figure 14 shows the TCP throughput when the length of up-time interval is changed for one link while the other link is persistent.
 The result verifies our earlier observation from simulation (Figure 6) that the interval duration as well as the frequency of change in the number of active channels affect TCP throughput.

 2) Streaming Media via UDP: We next conducted experiments to study how high bandwidth streaming is enabled with channel aggregation.
-In these experiments a server streams a stored media file to the receiver at one of various bit rates (64kb/s, 128kb/s, 175kb/s, and 256kb/s).
+In these experiments a server streams a stored media file to the receiver at one of various bit rates (64, 128, 175, and 256 kb/s).
 Chariot generates a traffic pattern intended to resemble the video transmission of Cisco's IP-TV.
-RTP [32] is used as the stream transport protocol.
+RTP [37] is used as the stream transport protocol.
 Each experiment was repeated 25 times, measuring the loss rate and RTP delay jitter observed by the receiver.